Culinary Arts & Hospitality

 - Produce written and mathematical documents to support text work.

-- Prepare detailed plans for a variety of events including meeting, celebratory events, weddings, etc.
+- Prepare detailed plans and execute production for a variety of events including meeting, celebratory events, weddings, etc.

 - Utilize skills and techniques in at least two community service events throughout the school year.